scrabbletank/farhome-rules/rulesdoc.md

 ### Leveling Up

 When you earn 1000 experience your character levels up.
-Each level you gain 2 proficiency points and choose one of the following bonuses:
+Each level you gain 1 proficiency point and choose one of the following bonuses:

 - Gain 3 spell power.
-Gain mana based on your spell power below.*
+Gain mana based on your spell power.*
-- Gain 4 proficiency points
+- Gain 3 proficiency points
 - Gain a Feat
 - Learn a Maneuver
 - Increase your max wounds by 1